-Kayaking is also permitted on Drakes Estero and Limantour Estero from July 1 through February 28.
-To protect harbor seals from disturbance during the most crucial part of the pupping season, from March 1 through June 30 the National Park Service closes Drakes Estero and Limantour Estero to boating.
-Pelican Point, Duck Island and the east side of Hog Island are closed to the public year round.
+Kayaking and canoeing are also permitted on Drakes Estero and Estero de Limantour from July 1 through February 28.
+To protect harbor seals from disturbance during the most crucial part of the pupping season, from March 1 through June 30, the National Park Service closes Drakes Estero and Estero de Limantour to boating.

+Recreational use of Tomales Bay has grown in recent years, especially for camping, boating, and wildlife watching.
+The National Park Service at Point Reyes is concerned about the effects of the growth in recreational use.
 The Seashore faces the challenge of not only preserving the pristine shorelines of Tomales Bay and assisting in protecting clean water, but also providing recreational opportunities for the public.
 Visitor use of national parklands must always be weighed against the responsibility to maintain natural and cultural resources for succeeding generations.

 For a list of Kayaking Outfitters in the Point Reyes area, check our Outfitters and Tours page.